FAQs and Key Narratives

 Today, JA Worldwide is one of the world’s largest youth-serving NGOs, with more than 340 locations in 115+ countries that are served by six regional operating centers: JA Africa, JA Americas, JA Asia Pacific, JA Europe, INJAZ Al-Arab/JA MENA, and Junior Achievement USA.

-What are JA’s core values?
+What are JA’s global values?

 Believe in the boundless potential of young people.